 Then well, let’s say that making a good video clip is always a good thing, but if the music and the song are not up to the level, then it wouldn’t work.
 Music is always the main thing, and if good music was missing, the video wouldn’t have had all that positive feedback.
-It’s hard to give importance to a video clip, for as cool as it may be, if there’s no good song behind.
+It’s hard to give importance to a video clip, for as cool as it may be, if there’s no good song behind it.
 But that was a great idea, don’t you think it was?
-And I was Spiderman…
+And I was Spiderman!

 Oh yes, that was amazing.
 And you were a great Spiderman.

-And we didn’t even fight with each other to decide which film we wanted for ourselves, because Ghost and Unchained Melody are my parents’ song and film, so that was going to be mine.
+And we didn’t even fight with each other to decide which film we wanted to pick, because Ghost and Unchained Melody are my parents’ song and film, so that was going to be mine.
 Gianluca is Spiderman by birth even if he doesn’t climb walls, and Piero is a bit of Back to the Future.
 Do you get me?
 Piero really came here from the future and he’s the one telling us what to do, did you know that?

 Yes, exactly, I don’t belong to this reality so I’m back from the future!

 Actually, I recently interviewed the creator of Back to the Future Bob Gale, and I wonder if he ever saw your video…

 Oh, wow!
 Yes, tell him that you spoke with us!

 Who are your biggest musical influences?